 Chronic Kidney Disease

-The clinical criteria for chronic kidney disease (CKD) is either kidney damage or a decreased glomerular filtration rate (GFR) of less than 60 for at least 3 months.
+The clinical criteria for chronic kidney disease (CKD) is either kidney damage or a decreased glomerular filtration rate (GFR) of less than 60 for at least three months.
 When the reduction of functional renal mass reaches a certain point, irreversible sclerosis leads to a progressive decline in the GFR.

 ICD-10-CM classifies CKD by the severity level of decreased kidney function.